Around 1910, something very curious happened: starting in Paris, patches and boxes to keep them in made a comeback.

 The newer, most fascinating of all the little accessories of a fashionable woman’s toilette, a little patch box holding the ‘pattes de mouche’ which have returned to favor with other adorable fancies of the 17th and 18th centuries.
 Happy she who owns one of these treasures handed down to her from some beautiful ancestress!
-Other less fortunate women ardently search the shops of the Latin Quarter, for these tiny bibelots carved in gold, ivory, and enamelled, that served the beauties of two hundred years ago.
+Other less fortunate women ardently search the shops of the antiquaries along the quays, or in dark narrow streets of the Latin Quarter, for these tiny bibelots carved in gold, ivory, and enamelled, that served the beauties of two hundred years ago.

 The article goes on to give this fashion from the past a particular slant for today by linking it with the new mirrored powder compact, which was itself facilitating a huge shift in public behaviour.
 For it enabled women to do a novel, daring, and by no means universally approved thing: not only wear makeup, but unashamedly own up to it by applying it in public.
 Patching, the magazine suggests, can be performed by the modern ‘coquette’ with the same daredevil élan.
 She is to use ‘black plaster cut in rounds and ovals; and she sits as serenely in a public restaurant or tea room adjusting a loosened bit, as when she powders her dainty nose’.1